 The handling of Bancontact payments with Saferpay requires:

-The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
+• A corresponding license and thus a valid identification with a username and password for the Saferpay system.

 For Bancontact activation on the Saferpay terminal, please contact your sales contact.